fasiha/curtiz/README.md

-# Experimental

-#### ◊sent :: rode in a car :: 車に乗った
-- ◊part 車 # reading obtained from morphemes
-- ◊part のる/乗る
-- ◊cloze particle に        # added by MeCab
-- ◊cloze conjugation 乗った  # added by MeCab

-The empty reading will be filled in by MeCab.

-For no-MeCab cases:

-#### ◊sent くるまにのった :: rode in a car :: 車に乗った
-- ◊Ebisu1 reading 2018: 3,3,0.25
-- ◊Ebisu1 kanji 2018: 4,4,2.5
-- ◊part くるま/車
-  - ◊Ebisu1 this 2018: 3,3,0.25
-- ◊part のる/乗る
-  - ◊Ebisu1 this 2018: 3,3,0.25
-- ◊cloze particle に
-  - ◊Ebisu1 this 2018: 3,3,0.25
-- ◊cloze conjugation 乗った
-  - ◊Ebisu1 this 2018: 3,3,0.25

-this に is all the other ni's in the document?
-No, what maters is that it's used in this sentence.

-How to know whether to bother parsing something?
-Obviously if the reading is not present, fill it in. ??

 # Curtiz

 Curtiz is an experimental flashcard application aimed at Japanese language learners that uses Markdown to both
 - store flashcards, and
 - store review scheduling information.

 Here's how it works.
-You write a Markdown file (see GitHub's guide, [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) for a quick introduction).
-Curtiz recognizes Markdown headings conforming to a special syntax as flashcards you want to learn about.
+You write a Markdown file.
+Curtiz recognizes special Markdown headings as flashcards that you want to learn about.
 You can tell Curtiz you want to `learn` new flashcards, or to `quiz` you on flashcards you already know.

-There are two kinds of flashcards that Curtiz currently knows about:
-- vocabulary, i.e., a reading (or pronunciation) in kana, a translation, and optionally, kanji, and
-- sentences, with optional translation.
+In either case, it modifies the Markdown file in-place.

+> If you're not familiar with Markdown, you're in for a treat: this is the markup used to format documents on GitHub, Stack Overflow, etc. See GitHub's guide, [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) for a quick introduction.

-Sentences are pretty fancy!
-Assuming your system has [MeCab](https://taku910.github.io/mecab/) (a morphological parser and part-of-speech tagger), [MeCab-UniDic](https://osdn.net/projects/unidic/) (a powerful dictionary for MeCab), and [J.DepP](http://www.tkl.iis.u-tokyo.ac.jp/~ynaga/jdepp/) (a depedency parser and bunsetsu chunker that consumes the output of MeCab) installed, Curtiz will parse sentences and make a list of
+Curtiz can be pretty fancy with Japanese flashcards!
+Assuming your system has
+- [MeCab](https://taku910.github.io/mecab/), a morphological parser and part-of-speech tagger,
+- [MeCab-UniDic](https://osdn.net/projects/unidic/), a powerful dictionary for MeCab, and
+- [J.DepP](http://www.tkl.iis.u-tokyo.ac.jp/~ynaga/jdepp/) (a depedency parser and bunsetsu chunker that consumes the output of MeCab

+installed, Curtiz can parse Japanese text and automatically create flashcards for all
 - conjugated phrases (verbs and adjectives), and
-- particles (は, が, の, で, etc.),
+- particles (は, が, の, で, etc.)!

+As you might expect, it updates the Markdown file with this data.

-and modify your Markdown file to contain all this extra information.
-Curtiz will track your memory of each conjugated phrase and particles as a flashcard, just like vocabulary.
-If Curtiz decides to quiz you on a sentence, it'll either ask you to type in either
+Along with the Japanese text's reading (pronunciation), Curtiz will also track your memory of each conjugated phrase and particle as a flashcard.
+So during quizzes, Curtiz might show you the sentence's translation and ask you to fill-in-the-blank with a conjugated phrase or a particle.
-1. all conjugated phrases, or
-1. all (sensible) particles.

-**N.B.** You just need MeCab and J.DepP once, to parse sentences.
-If Curtiz detects that your Markdown file already contains all the grammar details, it will not attempt to call either of these tools.
+**N.B.** You don't need MeCab and J.DepP: you can explicitly tell Curtiz about the subtext that *you* want it to track, and in fact, they can be entirely arbitrary, only semantically-related sub-flashcards.

 ## Installation